huggingface/transformers/docs/source/tokenizer_summary.rst

 :doc:`GPT <model_doc/gpt>` uses Spacy and ftfy, and counts the frequency of each word in the training corpus.

-It then begins from the list of all characters, and will learn merge rules to form a new token from two symbols in the vocabulary until it has learned a vocabulary of the desired size (this is a hyperparameter to pick).
+It then begins from the list of all characters and will learn merge rules to form a new token from two symbols in the vocabulary until it has learned a vocabulary of the desired size (this is a hyperparameter to pick).

 Let's say that after the pre-tokenization we have the following words (the number indicating the frequency of each